Members join the MSK Cancer Alliance after completing a rigorous evaluation. Existing members are listed below.

 MSK awarded membership to HHCCI after a thorough analysis of six disease specialties (breast, colorectal, kidney, lung, prostate, and uterine) and 11 disciplines across the institute.

 Among the many distinctive aspects of the collaboration is the establishment of the first MSK Cancer Alliance clinical trials site.
-Five MSK trials opened to HHCCI patients by the close of 2015.
-In addition, we are helping to recruit a Physician-in-Chief for HHCCI who will also have an appointment at MSK.
+Five MSK trials opened to HHCCI patients in 2015.
+In 2016, MSK helped recruit HHCCI’s first Physician-in-Chief, medical oncologist and hematologist Peter Yu, who also has an appointment at MSK.

 Future projects include conducting joint quality and outcomes research to measure the success of our relationship, as well as exploring collaborations beyond the six disease specialties.

-Lehigh Valley Health Network, a multisite healthcare system in eastern Pennsylvania, became the second member of the MSK Cancer Alliance in March 2016.
-The LVHN Cancer Institute is the only program in the region named to the prestigious National Cancer Center Community Cancer Centers Program.
-In 2014, LVHN cared for 3,200 newly diagnosed patients.
+Lehigh Valley Cancer Institute, a multisite healthcare system in eastern Pennsylvania, became the second member of the MSK Cancer Alliance in March 2016.
+In 2014, Lehigh Valley Cancer Institute cared for 3,200 newly diagnosed patients.

-Teams of cancer specialists from both organizations have dedicated hundreds of hours to carefully reviewing processes and clinical standards across six disease specialties and disciplines within LVHN’s cancer program — melanoma, breast, colon, endometrial, lung, and prostate — to ensure they are aligned with MSK’s standard of care.
+Teams of cancer specialists from both organizations have dedicated hundreds of hours to carefully reviewing processes and clinical standards across six disease specialties and disciplines within Lehigh Valley Health Network’s (LVHN) cancer program — melanoma, breast, colon, endometrial, lung, and prostate — to ensure they are aligned with MSK’s standards of care.

-LVHN patients will also have access to MSK’s network of cutting-edge clinical trials, which will allow them to get the latest treatments before they’re available elsewhere.
+LVHN patients have access to MSK’s network of cutting-edge clinical trials, which allows them to get the latest treatments before they’re available elsewhere.

 Miami Cancer Institute at Baptist Health South Florida

-Next year, Miami Cancer Institute will open the area’s first proton therapy center, which will utilize sophisticated methods to target cancer cells while sparing healthy tissue.
-Proton therapy has shown exciting promise in treating children’s cancers and adult cancers of the brain, liver, and lung.
+As Florida’s only member of the Memorial Sloan Kettering Cancer Alliance, Miami Cancer Institute is one of the only cancer centers in the world to offer each of the newest radiation therapies in one place.
+In 2018, it opened the area’s first proton therapy center – treating over 500 patients with sophisticated methods that target cancer cells while sparing healthy tissue.
+Proton therapy has shown exciting promise in treating pediatric cancers and adult cancers of the brain, liver, lung, prostate, breast, esophagus, bone and skin.